 Langafel CE Primary School does not have to wait for a formal diagnosis before providing support to pupils.
 In cases where a pupil's medical condition is unclear, or where there is a difference of opinion, judgements will be needed about what support to provide based on available evidence.
 This would normally involve some form of medical evidence and consultation with parents/carers.
 Where evidence conflicts, some degree of challenge may be necessary to ensure that the right support can be put in place.
-These discussions will be led by a member of the pastoral and inclusion team and following these discussions, an individual healthcare plan will be written in conjunction with the parent/carers by the SENDCO or the Family Liaison Officer and be put in place.
+These discussions will be led by the Pupil Manager and inclusion team and following these discussions, an individual healthcare plan will be written in conjunction with the parent/carers by the Pupil Manager and be put in place.